argoproj/argo-cd/docs/user-guide/helm.md

 ```

 !!! warning "Important notice on overriding the release name"
     Please note that overriding the Helm release name might cause problems when the chart you are deploying is using the `app.kubernetes.io/instance` label.
-Argo CD injects this label with the value of the Application name for tracking purposes.
+ArgoCD injects this label with the value of the Application name for tracking purposes.
 So when overriding the release name, the Application name will stop being equal to the release name.
-Because Argo CD will overwrite the label with the Application name it might cause some selectors on the resources to stop working.
-In order to avoid this we can configure Argo CD to use another label for tracking in the [ArgoCD configmap argocd-cm.yaml](../operator-manual/argocd-cm.yaml) - check the lines describing `application.instanceLabelKey`.
+Because ArgoCD will overwrite the label with the Application name it might cause some selectors on the resources to stop working.
+In order to avoid this we can configure ArgoCD to use another label for tracking in the [ArgoCD configmap argocd-cm.yaml](../operator-manual/argocd-cm.yaml) - check the lines describing `application.instanceLabelKey`.

 ## Helm Hooks